turtle96/taskell/docs/DeveloperGuide.md

 1. User enters a command
 2. Taskell executes it
-3. User requests to list commands history
+3. User requests to list undo commands history
 4. User requests to undo command at specific index
-5. Taskell undoes the previous command <br>
+5. Taskell revert the command <br>
 Use case ends

 **Extensions**